 Chemical-free weed killers

-For best results, dilute three parts salt with one-part water, mix and leave to stand for 10 minutes to make sure the salt has dissolved.
-Then simply spray the (un)desired weeds.
+For best results, mix three parts salt with one-part water, resting for 10 minutes to make sure the salt has dissolved.
+Then simply spray the weeds you want to get rid of.

 2. Baking soda

 With similar results to salt, baking soda is great to use on pesky weeds, particularly those growing in patios or driveways.
 Though again, avoid using it directly on grass.
 All you need is one teaspoon per weed to coat the entire plant, paying particular attention to the weed’s stem.